albexl/data-structures-for-teaching/CONTRIBUTING.md

 ### Read Issues and Pull Requests

-We strongly recommend you to read the Issues in the repo as well as the pending Pull Requests so you can focus your energies on something new and don't waste your time.
+We strongly recommend you read the Issues in the repo as well as the pending Pull Requests so you can focus your energies on something new and don't waste your time.
 You can also try to reach out to someone who is already working on some task and try to collaborate.

 ### Create a new Issue

-If nobody is working on the task you want to work, then create a new issue explaining the changes you want to make and the reason why you would like to make these changes.
+If nobody is working on the task you want to work on, then create a new issue explaining the changes you want to make and the reason why you would like to make these changes.
 We even have some templates you can use to help you write your issues more easily.

 ### Fork this repo